Originally written in Aug 2017. Re-edited for clarity.

-“You never really understand a person until you consider things from his point of view…” ~ Atticus Finch
+“𝒀𝒐𝒖 𝒏𝒆𝒗𝒆𝒓 𝒓𝒆𝒂𝒍𝒍𝒚 𝒖𝒏𝒅𝒆𝒓𝒔𝒕𝒂𝒏𝒅 𝒂 𝒑𝒆𝒓𝒔𝒐𝒏 𝒖𝒏𝒕𝒊𝒍 𝒚𝒐𝒖 𝒄𝒐𝒏𝒔𝒊𝒅𝒆𝒓 𝒕𝒉𝒊𝒏𝒈𝒔 𝒇𝒓𝒐𝒎 𝒉𝒊𝒔 𝒑𝒐𝒊𝒏𝒕 𝒐𝒇 𝒗𝒊𝒆𝒘.“ ~ Atticus Finch

 I’ve worked in Customer Service for over 9 years now.
 And no matter how many customers I’ve worked with, no matter how many job positions I’ve had, there is always one thing I’ve found necessary to succeed in this department:

-As a standard response, my cashier was quick to inform the customer that he could hold onto his item until he found the correct item he wanted to exchange it for.
-So the customer started to walk away, and suddenly without warning he turned around! 😲
+As a standard response, the cashier was quick to inform the customer he could hold onto his item until he found the correct item he wanted to exchange it for.
+So the customer started to walk away…and suddenly without warning he turned around! 😲

-After asking him some further questions, I eventually found out why he was angry: his expectation upon entering the store he’d find an associate that would offer him assistance to find the item he was looking for.
-He also noted he was unsure he’d even find the item by himself, and the nervousness in his voice reinforced that. 😨
+After asking some questions, I found out why he was angry: his expectation upon entering the store was that he’d find an associate who would offer him assistance to find the item he was looking for.
+In addition, he told me he was unsure he’d even find the item by himself, and the nervousness I heard in his voice reinforced that. 😨

 Before we parted, he gave a sincere “Thank you!” and initiated me to shake his hand.
-I would be lying if I didn’t say I was shocked; this was a completely different man from the one I had met twenty minutes earlier.
-So it was not just rewarding to see that he left the store satisfied; I also learned about his perspective and what standard I could set for myself on future customer interactions.
+I would be lying if I didn’t say I was shocked; this was a completely different man from the one I had met fifteen minutes earlier.
+It felt very rewarding to be a part of it! 😊

 In regards to understanding, I’ll leave this entry with this: